ryanegauthier/go-task-manager/DEPLOYMENT.md

 1. Render will start building your application
 2. You can monitor the build logs in real-time
 3. The deployment process will:
-   - Create a PostgreSQL database
+   - Create a PostgreSQL database (Blueprint method)
    - Build your Go application
    - Deploy the web service
    - Configure environment variables